jlevy/lft/lft.md

 And they depend on the size of the team and some apply *even if people know the solution and know how to build it*.
 It’s worth being aware of the key ones:

-1. *Lack of awareness*: They don’t know your problem exists
+1. **Lack of awareness:** They don’t know the problem exists.

-2. *Lack of understanding*: They are aware of the problem but don’t understand it properly (because they haven’t talked to users or because they can’t as a team describe or articulate it in a way that can be built)
+2. **Lack of understanding:** They are aware of the problem but don’t understand it properly (because they haven’t talked to users or because they can’t as a team articulate or communicate what is needed in a way that can be built).

-3. *Lack of resources*: They understand the problem, but don’t have the resources (money, data, or people with the right skills) to properly design and build it
+3. **Lack of resources:** They understand the problem, but don’t have the resources (money, data, or people with the right skills) to design and build it.

-4. *Innovator’s Dilemma*: They understand and have the resources, but to do so seems irrational because it is *relatively* less profitable than working on existing, successful products and features.[^christensen]
+4. **Innovator’s Dilemma:** They understand and have the resources, but to do so seems irrational because it is *relatively* less profitable than working on existing, successful products and features.[^christensen]

-5. *Conway’s Law*: They understand the problem and resources and incentives to solve the problem, but still don’t solve it (or solve it poorly or do something else).
-   This is surprisingly common for larger teams.
-   The reason many large, successful companies don’t add specific features you want, even if they should and they are obviously a good idea, is [Conway’s Law](https://en.wikipedia.org/wiki/Conway%27s_law): teams are almost always constrained to ship products that mirror their organizational structure.
+5. **Conway’s Law:** They understand the problem *and* have resources and incentives to solve the problem, but *still* don’t solve it (or solve it poorly or do something else).
+You might wonder if this is really possible, but it is very common for larger teams.
+The reason many companies don’t add specific features you want, even if they should and they are obviously a good idea, is [Conway’s Law](https://en.wikipedia.org/wiki/Conway%27s_law): teams are almost always constrained to ship products that mirror their organizational structure.